Valis64/YBS_CONTROL/readme.md

 Go to the “Settings” tab

-Enter your YBS username and password, then click Login
+Enter your YBS email and password.
+Optional: adjust the Login URL or Orders URL if your site uses different endpoints, then click Login

 View Orders